ishan-aggarwal/low_level_design_by_ishan/README.md

 # Low-Level Design Series by Ishan

-Welcome to the Low-Level Design (LLD) series by Ishan! 🚀 💻 This repository contains a collection of detailed low-level design problems, structured into different modules covering Object-Oriented Programming (OOP), SOLID design principles, design patterns (Creational, Structural, Behavioral), and specific low-level design problems.
+Welcome to the Low-Level Design (LLD) series by Ishan! 🚀 💻 This repository is a comprehensive collection of detailed low-level design problems, structured into different modules covering Object-Oriented Programming (OOP), SOLID design principles, design patterns (Creational, Structural, Behavioral), and specific low-level design problems.

 ## Table of Contents